MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 1. Select **Overview** of the Traffic Manager profile you created.
 1. Check and copy the DNS name of the Traffic Manager profile, append it with */websphere-cafe/*.
 For example, `http://tmprofile-mjg022624.trafficmanager.net/websphere-cafe/`.
 1. Open the URL in a new tab of the browser.
-You should see the coffee you created before is listed in the page.
+You should see the coffee you created before listed on the page.
 1. Create another coffee with a different name and price (for example, *Coffee 2* with price *20*), which is persisted into both application data table and session table of the database.
 The UI that you see should be similar to the following screenshot:

    :::image type="content" source="media/migrate-websphere-to-vms-with-ha-dr/sample-app-ui-2nd-coffee.png" alt-text="Screenshot of the sample application UI with the 2nd coffee." lightbox="media/migrate-websphere-to-vms-with-ha-dr/sample-app-ui-2nd-coffee.png":::